noiffion/angkor/README.md

 ### Program files and requiered software

-A modern webbroswers is all that is needed, every other kind of software used is downloaded automatically (in the main.html 'script' tags).
+A modern webbroswer is all that is needed, every other kind of software used is downloaded automatically (in the main.html 'script' tags).

 By modern webbrowser I mean the following ones:
 - Chrome 55
-- Edge
+- Vivaldi 1.15
 - Firefox 42
 - Opera 42
 - Safari 10.1
+- Edge

 As mentioned before two APIs are used:
  - [Google Maps API](https://developers.google.com/maps/documentation/javascript/reference/map)